NicolaLampis/read-district/README.md

 - Version control allows you to keep track of your work and helps you to easily explore the changes you have made.
 - This repository is hosted by **Github** and the workspace is managed with **Gitpod**.
 - Branch **Master** is the dafault branch in Git.
-- To save the code development progress use the commands:
-  - git add -A
-  - git commit -m "your commit message"
-  - git push  (default to the master branch)

 #### Gitpod Workspaces ####
 1. In your GitHub repository click on the Gitpod button to start the workspace.